rock-core/tools-graph_analysis/README.md

 ## Merge Request and Issue Tracking

-Gitlab is used for pull request and issue tracking: https://git.hb.dfki.de/dfki-libraries/graph_analysis/issues
+GitHub is used for pull request and issue tracking: https://github.com/rock-core/tools-graph_analysis/issues

 ## License

-This project is licensed under the LGPL-2.1 or newer.
+This software is licensed under the LGPL-2.1 or newer.

+GLPK for solving linear problems can be optionally embedded using the build flag WITH_GLPK.
+Activation and embedding GLPK via the CMake build flag WITH_GLPK will change the license of the resulting work / binaries to GPL 3.0 (see COPYING file).

+When you have [SCIP](https://scip.zib.de) installed, you can activate the use of [SCIP](https://scip.zib.de) with the buildflag WITH_SCIP.
+Make sure you comply to SCIP's license requirements for non-commercial and commercial use.

 Be aware however that functionality of the library can be optionally activated, since it requires GLPK.
 Hence, activation and embeding GLPK via the CMake build flag WITH_GLPK will change the license or the resulting work / binaries to GPL.

 ## Copyright

-Copyright (c) 2013-2018 Thomas M. Roehr, DFKI GmbH Robotics Innovation Center
+Copyright (c) 2013-2018 Thomas M. Roehr and contributors, DFKI GmbH Robotics Innovation Center